No More Silos: ‘Phone First’

 Phone First Telephone: 0300 020 6000

-For people who are Deaf or hard of hearing the Interpreter Now app or the Phone First text relay number 0870 240 5152
+People who are Deaf or hard of hearing can use the Interpreter Now app or the Phone First text relay number 0870 240 5152

 This can include (not exhaustive)

-If you are unwell or have an illness or injury which requires urgent treatment but is not life threatening and are considering travelling to the Emergency Departments (EDs) and Minor Injuries Units detailed above, then please ‘Phone First’.
+If you are unwell or have an illness or injury which requires urgent treatment but is not life threatening and are considering travelling to your local Emergency Departments (EDs) or Minor Injuries Unit, then please ‘Phone First’.

 There will be no change to the response that is given by dialling 999 if your condition is life threatening.